 In these conversations we realized that it would be valuable to make the research available online.
-One discussion I remember well was about a typo Tony had found in his book on earnings inequality in OECD countries.1 It was a small typo, but he was very unhappy about it and explained how much better it would be if he had published the book online instead.
-We decided to do that for this project on global development.
-Typos can be fixed, research can stay up-to-date, and many more people can benefit from it.
+One discussion I remember well was about a typo Tony had found in his book on earnings inequality in OECD countries.1 It was a small typo in one of the tables, but he was very unhappy about it and explained how much better it would be if he had published the book online instead.
+We decided to do that for this project on the world’s problems.
+In an online publication typos can be fixed, research can stay up-to-date, and many more people can benefit from it.
 Later that year I shifted the effort from writing a book to building this web publication.

 While I was spending my days working on inequality, I spent nights and weekends building first versions of what is now Our World in Data.
 At the beginning I had of course no financial or institutional support to work on it.
 To finance it, I worked as a bicycle tour guide in Poland, Portugal, France and other places around Europe.
 For many years it was only me working on this project.

 In early 2013 the Department of Economics at Oxford hired me as a post-doctoral researcher and I continued working with Tony Atkinson.
 Our World in Data was still my side-project, but the coverage of data and research grew.
 I managed to build a first version of the website and some early interactive visualizations (based on d3 and nvd3), and so I launched a first version of Our World in Data in the summer of that year.
 For many months the site was password-protected and I only shared it with a few friends.
-Looking back at old records, in the first year I had just 202 visitors to the site.
+Looking back at old records, I see that I had just 202 visitors to the site in the first year.

 At the end of the year we received the grant from the Nuffield Foundation in London.
-The Nuffield Foundation grant of £75,883 financed the project from December 2014 to November 2015; it was the first time I had a budget that would pay for work on Our World in Data.
+The Nuffield Foundation grant of £75,883 financed the project from December 2014 to November 2015; it was the first time I had a budget that would pay for at least some part-time team to work on Our World in Data.

-By 2015, two important steps had been taken: At least some people knew the site and found it useful.
-And I also had some research budget at the University to pay for this work to continue.
+By 2015, two important steps had been taken: A few people knew the site and found it useful and I had some research budget to pay colleagues for some time.

-The next important step in making a project like this work was to build a team and to find web developers and researchers that shared our mission and were willing to contribute to the publication.
+The next important step was to find a web developer and two researchers that shared the site’s mission and were willing to contribute to the publication.

 In May 2015 I started working with Zdenek Hynek.
 Zdenek is a web developer, who was at the time based in London, and he built the first version of the Our World in Data-Grapher and redid the website in many ways.